markpmlim/MPSHistogram/Readme.md

 A Swift Playground to demonstrate how to use the class MPSImageHistogram to compute the histogram of an image.

-The information are documented in the weblink below.
+The information are documented in the weblinks below.

 System Requirements: